mschmitt/chu300-notes/README.md

 ### Desktop

 The display was rotated in KDE display settings to match the laptop's orientation.
 (Never used in tablet or "tent" mode.)
-Then the plasma display settings were copied login screen settings using the GUI.
+Then the plasma display settings were copied to ogin screen settings using the GUI.

 ### Bootloader / Kernel